All Episodes

 She fell and hurt her nose as he tried to arrest her.

-Just not nice.
+That's just not nice.

 She was taken to jail where she spent more than an hour before officials.

-I'm I'm not just saying her name.
+I'm not just saying her name.

-Said the city law requires residents to maintain their yards and keep them free of junk, but few tickets have been issued for brown lawns.
+Mayor Jerry Washburn apologized to Betty Perry, said the city law requires residents to maintain their yards and keep them free of junk, but few tickets have been issued for brown lawns.

-Mayor said it's not our policy to go around here and enforce green lawns.
+Mayor said, it's not our policy to go around here and enforce green lawns.

 I want people to know that this is not American to handcuff and put somebody in jail because their lawn is brown, said Betty Perry.